/* Template Name: News Article */ ?>

 Author: Pascal Courteault and Peter Hull

 Publisher: White Mouse Editions

-Until the publication of this ambitious Voisin history not a lot has been available on this renowned French automobile.
+Until the publication of this ambitious Voisin history very little has been available on this renowned French automobile.
 Now we have the full coverage, of the man and his individual motorcars, and some of his aeroplanes and later products, including cyclecars and biscooters.

 The main publication contains not only this comprehensive history of Voisin but has an incredible number of photographic reproductions of these cars, from the beginning to the fading years.